SidhantHanwate/EcoEvolution-The-Butterfly-Effect/README.md

+# “Eco-Evolution : The Butterfly-effect” :
-“Eco-Evolution butterfly-effect” is a game which has different worlds depicting different eras of human evolution.
+A game which has different worlds depicting different eras of human evolution.
 The character walks through these different worlds making various decisions which affect the world in the future level.

 Our game's primary goal is to help players understand how their choices today will affect the world of tomorrow.
 Making the wrong decisions now will have a negative impact on our future and make it challenging for people to survive on Earth.

-Implementation:
+## Implementation:

 In this game player navigates through different levels where each level depicts a world The first level depicts an undeveloped world, evoking prehistoric times.
 By overcoming challenges and gathering game goods, the player progresses through the game.